What is a Therapy Assistant?

 How do I add a Therapy Assistant to my team?

-If you are an existing Therapy Focus customer and would like to work with a Therapy Assistant, reach out to your key worker to discuss your options.
+If you are an existing Therapy Focus customer and would like to work with a Therapy Assistant, reach out to your key contact to discuss your options.

-For more information about Therapy Assistants, contact your key worker, call us on 1300 135 373 or email [email protected]
+For more information about Therapy Assistants, contact your key contact, call us on 1300 135 373 or email [email protected]

 How we work